jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 # Airbnb Data Analysis Project

 ## Introduction
-I love to travel and nearly everywhere I go I end up using Airbnb to book my stay.
-Some of my favorite stays include cities such as New York, Denver, London, Barcelona and Madrid.
+I love to travel and I always end up using Airbnb to book my stay everywhere I go.
+Some of my favorite stays include cities such as New York, Denver, London, Barcelona, and Madrid.
 Over time, I've noticed an increase in cleaning fees for Airbnb bookings without a noticeable increase in the standard of cleanliness.
 This has me thinking that a good business opportunity exists in investing in an Airbnb cleaning business.
 For this project I am going to analyze Airbnb data for the most populous city in Colorado, Denver.
 I've visited Denver with family and friends in separate occasions and every year I find myself wanting to go back to see the Rocky Mountains during wintertime.
 The data I will be using for this analysis is collected by **[Inside Airbnb's](insideairbnb.com)** and I  will be using Excel, and SQL in order to solve the following business tasks.

 ## Business Tasks
 In this scenario, I am the stakeholder interested in investing in an Airbnb servicing company.